 - Apple sauce + sugar (yes, it really is delicious, and works well although it may sound weird)

-- Creamy mushroom sauce or chanterelle mushroom sauce
+- mushroom sauce: creamy mushroom sauce or chanterelle mushroom sauce or bacon mushroom sauce (from the recipe for Jägerschnitzel)

 - Sour cream + smoked salmon + dill + and optionally caviar